Wrongful Death Lawyer

 - Lost inheritance, including any money the victim would have been expected to save and leave behind if they had survived

-- Property damage, if the victim died in a car accident or some other kind of accident which resulted in property damage
+- Property damage, if the victim died in a car accident or some other kind of accident that resulted in property damage

 - Punitive damages, if the responsible party’s actions were especially reckless or morally reprehensible